microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 @[exercise]({
     "id": "a_b_basis_measurements",
-    "title": "Measurement in the |A〉, |B〉 basis", "descriptionPath": "./a_b_basis_measurements/index.md",
+    "title": "Measurement In The |A〉, |B〉 Basis", "descriptionPath": "./a_b_basis_measurements/index.md",
     "placeholderSourcePath": "./a_b_basis_measurements/placeholder.qs",
     "solutionPath": "./a_b_basis_measurements/solution.md",